 'Reasonably practicable' is discussed in Key privacy concepts – practicable and impracticable but generally 'not practicable' does not simply mean difficult or undesirable.

-To be impracticable, the action must be nearly impossible or extremely difficult to carry out within the time provided.
-The fact that compliance within the time set out in the compliance notice would be inconvenient or would involve expenditure of some effort or resources would not be sufficient to make it not practicable.
+To be impracticable or not practicable, the action must be nearly impossible or extremely difficult to carry out within the time provided.
+The fact that compliance within the time set out in the compliance notice would be inconvenient or would involve expenditure of some effort or resources would not be sufficient to meet the threshold of ‘not reasonably practicable’.

 Under section 161, an agency which has been given a compliance notice may apply, as provided under the Queensland Civil and Administrative Tribunal Act 2009 (Qld) (QCAT Act), to QCAT for a review of the decision to give it the notice.
 When such an application is made, QCAT must exercise its review jurisdiction under the QCAT Act.

 The time in which a review must be sought is not specified in the IP Act, but generally an agency should apply before the expiry of the time provided for compliance.
-To do otherwise might mean that, by the time the agency sought the review, the agency could have committed an offence under section 153 by not complying with the notice.
+To do otherwise might mean that, by the time the agency sought the review, the agency could have committed an offence under section 153 of the IP Act by not complying with the notice.

 Where an application is made to QCAT, both the agency to which the notice was given and the Information Commissioner are parties to both the application for review and the review, if QCAT decides to conduct one.

-Under section 163, if QCAT decides to review a decision of the Information Commissioner to issue a compliance notice, it may make any of the following orders:
+Under section 163 of the IP Act, if QCAT decides to review a decision of the Information Commissioner to issue a compliance notice, it may make any of the following orders: